 Michigan car accident lawyers at the law firm of Elia & Ponto have helped victims of Michigan auto accidents, Michigan truck accidents, and Michigan motorcycle accidents for years.
 The term Personal Injury refers to Injury of body and/or emotional distress caused due to the negligence of a third party.
 However, it excludes damage to property.
 So, if you’ve been the unfateful victim, a Michigan accident lawyer at our firm is just a call away and can also help you with Michigan no-fault benefits.
 An accident attorney at our firm can also help you file Michigan accident damage claims.

 ‘Accidents’ include car accidents, semi-truck accidents, motorcycle collisions, bicycle crashes, and pedestrian accidents.
 In a wider context, the phrase ‘Personal injury’ encapsulates Railroad accidents, Boating accidents, Animal attacks, Dog Bites, Premises Liability, and Apartment complex Slip and Fall.
 For more details, please speak with a Michigan Accident lawyer or Detroit Car Accident Lawyer at our firm right away.

 FAQ’s about Michigan Car Accident Law

 Michigan Residents hit by a car, truck, motorcycle, or any motor vehicle can file a claim for Michigan no-fault Benefits.
 An exception to this general rule is when you operate your vehicle without insurance.
 As a matter of fact, even Pedestrians and bicyclists can file a claim Michigan no-fault benefits.

 These benefits include; medical cost coverage, payment of lost wages, payment for household replacement services, attendant care, and medical mileage reimbursement.
 A Michigan No-Fault accident lawyer is always available at Elia & Ponto, to help you better understand these benefits.
 Most importantly, we take a keen interest in educating you about it, at no cost to you.
-To know more, speak with one of our Michigan No-Fault auto accident lawyer today!
+To know more, speak with a Detroit Car accident lawyer today!

 For Michigan residents to get Michigan No-Fault Benefits after a car accident, you must fill out a written Application for Benefits to the best of your abilities.